 Power-Plus classes are scheduled through the Recreation Classes & Camps Office.
 Click here for registration information.
-Please call the Recreation Classes & Camps Office at 703.746.5414 for additional information.
+Please call the Registrations & Reservations Office at 703.746.5414 for additional information.

 Click here to view a full list of current class sessions, schedules and locations.

 Are you looking to improve your muscular, cardiovascular strength and endurance without jumping, running, or swimming?
 Eliminate joint aches and pains, improve balance and flexibility, and minimize your chances of falling.
 Candice Kaup, who has a Masters Degree in Exercise, Fitness, and Health Promotion, can address other physical-related problems.
 Email email@example.com or call 703.863.1898 if you have any questions.
 No previous exercise experience required.
 Instructor Candice Kaup, M.S.

 You are never too old to improve your posture and balance, strengthen your muscles, learn how to minimize or eliminate aches and pains, and increase your flexibility.
 There are many exercises that can be done while seated in a chair, leaning against a wall, or lying in your bed.
 There's no need to get up and down off the floor.
 Candice will also offer guidance and tips for those with arthritis, have undergone surgery, or suffer from other musculoskeletal problems.
 If you have questions, email Candice Kaup at firstname.lastname@example.org.
 Instructor Candice Kaup, M.S.